Best movies to watch on Disney Plus UK

 Hamilton

-Hamilton – the Lin-Manuel Miranda musical that took the world by storm – is arriving on Disney+ for all theatre fans to see.
+Hamilton – the Lin-Manuel Miranda musical that took the world by storm – has arrived on Disney+ for all theatre fans to see.
 This filmed version of the original Broadway production tells the story of American Founding Father Alexander Hamilton (Miranda), from his marriage to Elizabeth Schuyler (Phillipa Soo) and his efforts against the British to his rivalry with Aaron Burr (Leslie Odom Jr.) and his eventual demise.
 With a soundtrack of hit hip-hop influenced songs, you’ll be left Satisfied by this Tony Award-winning musical.
+If you’re at all unsure, check out RadioTimes.com‘s Hamilton review.

 Starring: Lin-Manuel Miranda, Phillipa Soo, Leslie Odom Jr., Renée Elise Goldsberry, Christopher Jackson, Daveed Diggs, Okieriete Onaodowan, Anthony Ramos, Jasmine Cephas Jones, Jonathan Groff.